Helping to grow the game

 Gaining a PGA qualification can help you through your years as a Tour Professional and can make the transition into a second career much easier.
 Over the years, many LET players have gone on to establish successful coaching careers after their time on tour.

 To become a qualified PGA Coach, you need to go through an approved course run by your National PGA.

 Click here for a full list of National PGAs, or you could seek guidance from the PGAs of Europe.

 The LET is a member of the Professional Players’ Federation, which brings together a number of professional sports bodies across a range of sports.
 Many of the sports are dealing with similar issues, particularly regarding education and welfare issues.
 The LET also has connections with a number of other professional bodies and international sports organisations.

 The LET is grateful to all of the organisations that have allowed the LET to use and share the resources and videos they have produced.

 The LET takes the welfare and well-being of the membership very seriously and is aiming to enhance the support on offer.

 Professional sport can be a very challenging environment and players have to cope with many different pressures.

 A number of sports have produced resources that give general advice about how to minimise the risk of experiencing health and mental health problems as well as a number of case studies.
 Many thanks to those sports for allowing the LET to share this information.

-With support from the legal business Gateley Plc – an Official Development Partner of the LET – grant-aid scheme has been introduced to help players who are looking to invest in their own personal development by enhancing their skills and knowledge.
+An education grant-aid scheme, supported by The R&A, has been introduced to help players who are looking to invest in their own personal development by enhancing their skills and knowledge.